Routine for Adopting a Karemy Puppy/ Dog

 4. Kennel Visit

-If you would like we then will schedule a visit to our kennel to see the parents and available puppies.
+If you would like we then will schedule a visit to our kennel to come our to our home in NW Arkansas to see the parents and available puppies.
 If the puppies are 4 weeks old or older then this counts as your first visit.

 These are our visiting hours.
 Please contact us to set up your appointment.